garylirocks/quickrefs/azure-storage.markdown

 ### Blob types

-- **Block blobs (default)**: blocks of data assembled to make a blob, used in most scenarios
+- **Block blobs (default)**
+  - The block is the smallest amount of data that can be read or written as an individual unit.
+  - Blocks vary in size, from 64KiB to 100MiB.
+  - A blob can contain up to 50,000 blocks, giving a max size of 4.7TB.
+  - Best used for discrete, large, binary objects that change infrequently.
+- **Append blobs**:
+  - Specialized block blobs
-- **Append blobs**: specialized block blobs optimized for append operations, frequently used for logging from one or more sources (*the `add` permission is for adding a block to an append blob*)
+  - Only supports "add" operation, no updateing or deleting existing blocks (*the `add` permission is for adding a block to an append blob*)
+  - Block size up to 4MB, blob size up to 195GB.
+- **Page blobs**:
+  - Fixed size 512-byte pages.
+  - Optimized for random read and write operations.
-- **Page blobs**: can be up to 8 TB in size, more efficient for frequent read/write operations.
-They provide random read/write access to 512-byte pages.
-Azure VMs use page blobs as OS and data disks.
+  - Can be up to 8 TB in size.
+  - Used for virtual disks.

 ### Access tiers